Mariano Fortuny (designer)

-Mariano Fortuny y Madrazo (Marià Fortuny i de Madrazo, [məɾiˈa fuɾˈtuɲ i ðə məˈðɾaθu]; 11 May 1871 – 3 May 1949) was a Spanish polymath, artist, inventor and fashion designer who opened his couture house in 1906 and continued until 1946.
+Mariano Fortuny y Madrazo (Marià Fortuny i de Madrazo, [məɾiˈa fuɾˈtuɲ i ðə məˈðɾaθu]; 11 May 1871 – 3 May 1949) was a Spanish polymath, artist, inventor, and fashion designer who opened his couture house in 1906 and continued until 1946.
 He was the son of the painter Mariano Fortuny y Marsal.

 Life

 Fortuny was born on 11 May 1871, to an artistic family in Granada, Spain.
 His father, a genre painter, died when Fortuny was three years old and his mother, Cecilia, moved the family to Paris, France.

 It was apparent at a young age that Fortuny was a gifted artist, showing a talent for painting as well as a passion for textiles.
 During his childhood he was introduced to many different textiles and fabrics, which greatly imprinted upon his creativity.
 His parents were passionate for materials and had their own collections of textiles from various shops they had visited in Europe.
 His father also collected metalwork and armour from previous ages as a hobby.
 As a young child he was fascinated with all of these textiles and would dye pieces of material for amusement.
 It was this exposure that led him to designing and producing his own textiles and dresses.

 The family moved again in 1889 to Venice, Italy.
 As a young man, Fortuny travelled throughout Europe seeking out artists he admired, among them the German composer Richard Wagner.
-Fortuny became quite varied in his talents, some of them including inventing, painting, photography, sculpting, architecture, etching and theatrical stage lighting.
+Fortuny became quite varied in his talents and some of them included inventing, painting, photography, sculpting, architecture, etching, and theatrical stage lighting.

 In 1897, he met the woman he would marry, Henriette Negrin, in Paris.
+She came to live with him in 1902, when she filed for divorce from her first husband.
+They were together for the rest of Fortuny's life, eventually marrying in Paris in 1924.
 While in Paris Fortuny registered and patented more than 20 inventions between 1901 and 1934.

 He died in his home in Venice and was buried in the Campo Verano in Rome.
 His work was a source of inspiration to the French novelist Marcel Proust.